learn-with-me/Development-Setup-Handbook/src/mongodb/terms.md

 # Terms

+## mongod

+`mongod` is the primary daemon process for the MongoDB system.
+It handles data requests, manages data access, and performs background management operations.

+## mongosh

+`mongosh` is the shell for connecting to remote mongoDB instances. `mongosh` provides a powerful interface for systems administrators as well as a way for developers to test queries and operations directly with the database.
+Also provides a fully functional JavaScript environment for use with a MongoDB.

+## node.js

 In terms of Node.js, `mongodb` is the native driver for interacting with a mongodb instance.

 In terms of Node.js, `mongoose` is an Object modeling tool (a.k.a.
 ORM) for MongoDB. mongoose is built on top of the mongodb driver to provide programmers with a way to model their data.